-Touringplans.com – This site charges a small fee to join and use their calendar.
+- Touringplans.com – This site charges a small fee to join and use their calendar.
 I like their calendar because it gives you the projected crowd levels for each park, each day.
 The calendars are very easy to read and understand.
 Also they use complex algorithms that they’ve been adjusting for years to predict crowds.
 This is our favorite calendar to plan travel dates and park days.

 - wdwprepschool.com – This is a free crowd projection calendar, but it’s not as detailed as touringplans.com version.